5 Tips for Preparing a Post-College Budget

 3. Research your post-college living expenses

 When leaving college, you’ll be facing a whole slew of new expenses and it can be difficult to calculate how much these new expenses will be.
 However, a bit of research can give you the answers you need to make your budget work.
-Find out about the going rate for apartment rentals in the area you’ll be living in next year and incorporate that expense into your budget.
+Find out about the going rate for apartment rentals in the area where you’ll be living and incorporate that expense into your budget.
 If you’ll be using public transportation to get around, take the time to work out how much that will cost before you leave school, too.
 You can also ask some friends who’ve already made the leap to the after-college world to help you work out what utility bills, food costs and other new expenses might look like.

 4. Leave room for mistakes